MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-remove.md

 > Please proceed with extreme caution before deciding to uninstall Event Hubs on Azure Stack Hub.
 > Uninstalling Event Hubs **does not** delete the packages used to install Event Hubs on Azure Stack Hub.
 To achieve that, please refer to [Delete Event Hubs packages](#delete-event-hubs-packages).

-## Uninstall Event Hubs resources from Azure Stack Hub
+## Uninstall Azure Stack Hub Event Hubs resources

 This sequence of steps will delete all Azure Stack Hub Event Hubs resources, including clusters, namespaces, event hubs, and the resource provider: